What is Aldactone?

 To make sure Aldactone is safe for you, tell your doctor if you have:

-an electrolyte imbalance (such as low levels of magnesium in your blood);
+an electrolyte imbalance (such as low levels of calcium, magnesium, or sodium in your blood);

 How should I take Aldactone?

 Take Aldactone exactly as prescribed by your doctor.
-Follow all directions on your prescription label.
-Do not take this medicine in larger or smaller amounts or for longer than recommended.
+Follow all directions on your prescription label and read all medication guides or instruction sheets.
+Your doctor may occasionally change your dose.

-Aldactone cause unusual results with certain medical tests.
-Tell any doctor who treats you that you are using this medicine.
+This medicine can affect the results of certain medical tests.
+Tell any doctor who treats you that you are using Aldactone.